The James Cook Medal

 James Cook Medal 2021

-The winner of the James Cook Medal for 2021 is Professor Amal AC FRSN FTSE FAA, Scientia Professor of Chemical Engineering at UNSW (Sydney).
+The winner of the James Cook Medal for 2021 is Professor Rose Amal AC FRSN FTSE FAA, Scientia Professor of Chemical Engineering at UNSW (Sydney).
 Professor Amal is an acknowledged international leader in the field of chemical engineering.
 Her research has changed the way in which the properties of catalysts are understood, with her scientific breakthroughs in catalysis leading to real-world applications for sustainable environment and energy applications.
 In particular, she is renowned for her photocatalysis breakthroughs for large-scale industrial water treatment and the generation of ‘clean hydrogen’, i.e., the production of hydrogen from water using solar energy powered by an electrolyser, including the generation of hydrogen directly from seawater.
 Her contributions to science and human welfare in and for the Southern Hemisphere have been extensive.

 James Cook Medal 2020